transomjs/transomjs.github.io/README.md

-# Jekyll Doc Theme
+# TransomJS Website

-Go to [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information and demo.
+Go to [the website](https://transomjs.github.io/) for detailed information and documentation about TransomJS.

 ## Running locally